-Post-traumatic stress disorder (PTSD) is a psychiatric disorder that may occur in people who have experienced or witnessed a traumatic event such as a natural disaster, a serious accident, a terrorist act, war/combat, or rape or who have been threatened with death, sexual violence or serious injury.
+Post-traumatic stress disorder (PTSD) is a psychiatric disorder that may occur in people who have experienced or witnessed a traumatic event such as a natural disaster, a serious accident, a terrorist act, war/combat, sexual assault or who have been threatened with death, sexual violence or serious injury.
 It is normal to experience distressing reactions in response to traumatic events.
 These distressing reactions can make it quite difficult to manage the relationship with ourselves and other people, and get in the way of living the life that we desire.
 For many, symptoms may appear within three months of the traumatic experience but sometimes they can occur months or even years later.
 With effective treatment and support from a therapist, you can learn skills to help you manage your PTSD symptoms and continue to use these skills independently well beyond your time in therapy.

 We are here to help